-- WebMO Pro provides support for additional calculations, visualization, and job management features. - WebMO Enterprise has enhancements for managing large numbers of users and interfacing with computer clusters.
+- WebMO Basic includes the integrated 3-D editor, interfaces to computational chemistry programs, and graphical visualization of results. - WebMO Pro provides support for additional calculations, visualization, and job management features. - WebMO Enterprise has enhancements for managing large numbers of users and interfacing with computer clusters.